vishalvermaCred/user_service/README.md

 **steps to run**
 <br/>
-create a .env file following the .env_example file start the uvicorn server by running the command: uvicorn app.server:app start using the APIs
+create a .env file following the .env.example file start the uvicorn server by running the command: uvicorn app.server:app start using the APIs